waterfalls11/Government-of-Len-Webpage/state.md

 The Ministry of State is required to doccument laws and make them publicly accessable.
 You can find all non-classified legislation on the legislation tab.

-Disclaimer: The legislation on this webpage may not be up-to-date.
+Disclaimer: The legislation on this site may not be up-to-date.